RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 ## TLS Protocol and Ciphers

 TLS protocols and ciphers define the overall suite of algorithms that clients are able to connect to the servers with.
-You can change the TLS protocols and ciphers to improve the security posture of your Redis Database.
+You can change the TLS protocols and ciphers to improve the security posture of your RS cluster and databases.
 The default settings are in line with industry best practices, but you can customize them to match the security policy of your organization.

-There are two primary locations and one optional location that you can modify TLS protocols and ciphers:
+The communications for which you can modify TLS protocols and ciphers are:

-- Management Path - The TLS configuration for the cluster web UI and API for cluster administration.
+- Management path - The TLS configuration for cluster administration using the web UI and API.
-- Data Path - The TLS configuration for the communication between your databases and shards within the cluster and the database clients.
+- Data path - The TLS configuration for the communication between the applications and the databases.
-- Sentinel - The TLS configuration for Sentinel, if you use it as a discovery service.
+- Discovery service (Sentinel) - The TLS configuration for the [discovery service]({{< relref "/rs/concepts/data-access/discovery-service.md" >}}).

 You can configure the TLS protocols and ciphers with the rladmin commands shown here, or with the REST API.